makersacademy/airport_challenge/README2.md

 - add error message if not
 - merge it together

-Third user story
+## Third and fourth user story

-As an air traffic controller
+> As an air traffic controller
-To ensure safety
+> To ensure safety
-I want to prevent landing when the airport is full
+> I want to prevent landing when the airport is full

+> As the system designer
+> So that the software can be used for many different airports
+> I would like a default airport capacity that can be overridden as appropriate

 Airport => capacity full => error message if you wanna use .land

-To do
+### To do

 - create a capacity variable
 - create an error message